 What I do when I am not tutoring

-I am currently working part-time in museum education at the London Transport Museum and the Charles Dickens Museum helping to run school and family activities and workshops.
+I am currently working part-time in museum education at the Museum of Brands helping to run school and family activities and workshops.
 I have worked as a full time teacher in a few independent schools and mainly tutor KS1 and KS2 children.
 I really enjoy the interaction one to one as opposed to teaching in the classroom.
-When I am not in a museum or tutoring I enjoy taking photographs, rock climbing and golf.
+When I am not in a museum or tutoring I enjoy photography, rock climbing and golf.

 ''Thank you Julia, you helped our son become top of his class in English and Maths..he spoke no English at all last year!''
 (Elena, mother of 7 year old)